Geum vernum

 Geum vernum, also known as spring avens, is a herbaceous perennial plant native to the northeastern part of the United States that grows in floodplains and rich woods in the late spring.
 The species was used to study the fruit evolution in allopolyploid species of Geum and in the preparation of an antimicrobial substance in 1948.

 Description

 Geum vernum flowers in late spring, from May to June.
 The species has a yellow flower and green foliage, a height of 1.6 feet at maturity and grows a single crown.
-It is a perennial plant with a two year life cycle.
+It is a perennial plant with a two-year life cycle.
 It is from the Rosaceae family, meaning the G. vernums simple rotate flower has five single petals, a sepal and stamens.
 G. vernum grow in floodplains, along with Floerkea proserpinacoides, Glechoma hederacea, Laportea canadensis, Leersia virginica, Lilium canadense, Poa alsodes, and Viburnum acerifolium.
 The species has been used in several studies to investigate the fruit evolution in allopolyploid species of Geum; it has also been tested for antimicrobial properties.
-The species was found to inhibit the growth of Staphylococcus aureus in the cream filling meant for various pastries in the mid 1940's.
+The species was found to inhibit the growth of Staphylococcus aureus in the cream filling meant for various pastries in the mid-1940s.